StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   - dynamic objects
   - 100000 polygons on screen
   - 50 fps on 2 generations old integrated GeForce 6150
-  - no fakes, demo loads standard 3ds and Quake3 scenes
+  - no preprocessing, demo loads standard 3ds and Quake3 scenes

   Technology is immediately available for licensing.